mihai-chiorean/neti/README.md

 https://en.wikipedia.org/wiki/Neti_(deity)

+# Description

+Neti is a is a tool for connecting to remote environments through an ssh bastion.
+The main purpose is to fake services locally while forwarding receiving requests to the remote environment.
+It currently supports http proxy-ing.

 # How to run

 1. You'll need to create an unencripted RSA private key `private-unencrypted.pem` that will be used by the ssh tunnel to the docker container to create `known_hosts`